|

 is something amiss with the vehicle.
 The

-most common reason for an Ignitor not to work is low voltage.
+most common reasons for an Ignitor not to work are low voltage or a bad ground

 If the red wire is connected to the coil + terminal the voltage there is